Thursday, October 29, 2009

 As you might expect, Eli took to the ride really well and didn't seem at all worried about how high we were.
 He had great fun spotting the buses, trains, trucks and CityCat ferries that we could see and he agreed that people down on the ground looked a lot like ants, which might explain his general eagerness to stomp on both people and ants when he's down on the ground...

-me we'd been around the loop a few times Eli was so comfortable that he even started looking straight down and was starting to find new and inventive ways to sit in the gondola.
+By the time we'd been around the loop a few times Eli was so comfortable that he even started looking straight down and was starting to find new and inventive ways to sit in the gondola.
 In some ways I think it was good that the adventure ended soon thereafter, because I imagine he would have started jumping up and down or rocking the gondola from side to side if we'd been on board much longer...

 Tuesday, October 20, 2009